saqlain918/ATM_Simulation/README.md

 ├── requirements.txt
 ├── README.md

-Prerequisites
+# Prerequisites

+# Python:
-Python: Version 3.6 or higher (3.8+ recommended, as used in PyCharm’s virtual environment).
+Version 3.6 or higher (3.8+ recommended, as used in PyCharm’s virtual environment).

 No external dependencies: Uses Python standard library modules (csv, os, hashlib, re, datetime, typing).

+# Operating System:
-Operating System: Tested on Linux (e.g., Ubuntu); should work on Windows/Mac with path adjustments.
+Tested on Linux (e.g., Ubuntu); should work on Windows/Mac with path adjustments.

+# IDE :
-IDE : PyCharm for development and running.
+PyCharm for development and running.

-Setup Instructions
+# Setup Instructions:

-Clone the Repository:
+# Clone the Repository:
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name

-Install Dependencies:
+# Install Dependencies:

 The requirements.txt as no external packages are needed.but other python libraries are mention.